I Really Want to Make a New Habit Stick

 Let’s explore a practical, neuroscience-backed strategy to help you make your new habit stick – without relying on willpower alone.

-🚀 Let’s Get Stuck Into Habit Stacking
+Let’s Get Stuck Into Habit Stacking

 What is ‘Habit Stacking’?

 Habit stacking is a simple yet powerful technique that helps you build new habits by attaching them to existing ones.
-It’s part of a broader behavioural science approach made popular by BJ Fogg, author of Tiny Habits: The Small Changes That Change Everything, and founder of Stanford’s Behavior Design Lab.
+It’s part of a broader behavioural science approach made popular by BJ Fogg, author of Tiny Habits: The Small Changes That Change Everything, and founder of Stanford’s Behaviour Design Lab.

 As Fogg says: